pevogam/avocado-i2n/README.md

             not there)
    - *.i* - Ignore if the state for cleanup is missing (cannot be removed since not there)

+The second two characters have similar semantics and are used for reusing or recreating the preconditions for the state get/set/unset operation.

 A combination of defaults for all three policies would reuse all setup left from previous runs determined by the set of tests you want to run.
 Automatic setup